pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     Objects with this interface are usable as encryption types with methods like
-    :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization.as_bytes`.
+    :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization.private_bytes`.
     All other classes in this section represent the available choices for encryption and have this interface.
+They are used with :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization.private_bytes`.

 .. class:: BestAvailableEncryption(password)